-If you want to know how to get rid of mushrooms in your yard or lawn, you've come to the right place.
+If you want to know how to get rid of mushrooms in your yard, you've come to the right place.
 Of course, a couple of mushrooms may not be anything to worry about, but if your lawn is looking unsightly because there are too many, there are easy steps you can take to remove them.

 Think of the process as part of your autumn lawn care, and it won't even take up much of your time.